leggedrobotics/wild_visual_navigation/README.md

 ```shell
 python wild_visual_navigation_ros/scripts/wild_visual_navigation_node.py _mode:=debug
 ```
-There exist multiple configurations you can change via the ros-parameters.
+There are multiple parameters you can change via the ros-parameter server.
 Optionally the node offers services to store the created graph/trained network to the disk.

 - (optionally) RVIZ: